hephaestus-compiler-project/types-bug-study-artifact/README.md

 by providing the `--limit` option, a threshold with `--threshold` option, and a population threshold with `--ithreshold`.
+Specifically,
+`--limit` option
+specifies the number of pairs to show per category.
+`--threshold` option
+sets a threshold for lift scores that pairs must surpasses to be printed.
+Finally,
+`--ithreshold`
+sets a population threshold which pairs must exceed to be printed.

 ```
 usage: lift.py [-h] [--threshold THRESHOLD] [--ithreshold ITHRESHOLD]